 Understanding Deterministic Random Bit Generator (DRBG)

-A Deterministic Random Bit Generator (DRBG) is a cryptographic algorithm that produces sequences of bits appearing random, derived from an initial secret value called a seed.
-DRBGs are fundamental in cryptographic systems, ensuring secure key generation, nonce creation, and other randomness-dependent operations.
+A Deterministic Random Bit Generator (DRBG) is a cryptographic algorithm that produces sequences of bits that appear random, derived from an initial secret value called a seed.
 Unlike true random number generators (TRNGs), DRBGs are deterministic—given the same seed, they will always produce the same output.
+This property makes them essential for secure key generation, nonce creation, and other cryptographic operations where reproducibility and unpredictability are critical.

 Key Points

-- DRBGs generate pseudorandom bits from a seed.
+- DRBGs generate pseudorandom bits from a seed, ensuring reproducibility for the same input.

 How DRBGs Work